Country star checks genre boxes -- heartache, love, booze -- at Dubuque County Fair

 “He is really good in person, and I just love every one of his songs,” she said.

-Denise Pirc also is a big fan Young’s music -- as well as his looks.
+Denise Pirc also is a big fan of Young’s music — as well as his looks.

 “I’m just about the songs,” her husband, Michael, said.